 Myth one – Strategy is only necessary if you’re a huge multinational

 False.
-As far as strategy’s concerned size doesn’t matter.
-It’s a vital part of any business, regardless of how big you are.
-Whether you’re a minnow or a mammoth you need a strategy to get you where you want to go.
-A few scribbled notes on the back of a beer mat, or a four-page action list doesn’t really count.
-Strategy can mean the difference between the success and failure of your business, so, whatever size you are, it needs to be taken seriously.
+Whether you’re a minnow or a mammoth you need strategy.
+Only by having a meaningful strategy, unique to your business, that’s implemented constantly, can you hope to scale up.
+It can mean the difference between the success and failure of your business, so, whatever size you are, strategy needs to be taken seriously.

 Myth two – Strategy is expensive

 False.
-There are people out there who’ve made a good living by making strategic planning very expensive indeed.
-We’ve all met people like that, who not only promise you the earth; they charge you for it too.
+There are people who’ve made a good living by making strategic planning very expensive indeed.
+We’ve all met people like that, who not only promise you the earth but charge it.
 But does a £100,000 car get you there any quicker than a £10,000 car?
 Not with our traffic.
 Strategy doesn’t have to be expensive.
-If delivered in the correct way it should be clear, simple and not a drain on your resources.
-We know that your cash is hard earned.
+If delivered correctly it should be clear, simple and not a drain on your resources.
+We know that your cash is hard-earned.
 It needs to be spent wisely.
-If you want your business to succeed, don’t ask – “can I afford it?” ask, “can I afford not to do it.”

 Myth three – Strategy takes too long

 False.
-Putting the right strategy in place should not take you from now until next Christmas.
-Business people, however, often use this as the excuse for not having one.
-I’ve got a lot on my plate.
-My inbox is full.
-I’ve got back-to-back meetings.
-A lot of people think that just putting in the hours will solve the problem.
-But a long day at the coalface doesn’t mean you’re going to strike riches.
-You need to find the time to put together a strategy that looks at every aspect of your business, including your workload.
+Putting the right strategy in place shouldn’t eat way all your valuable time.
+Business owners, however, often use this as the excuse for not having one.
+They believe they’re too busy to put strategy in place.
+But a long day at the coal-face doesn’t mean you’re going to strike riches.
+You need to find the time to develop a strategy that examines every aspect of your business, including your workload.
 You need to find out what’s fundamentally wrong with your business in order to fix it.
-And if your business is ticking along nicely, you still need a strategy to ensure that it stays that way, and you’re prepared for the inevitable bumps in the road.
+And if your business is ticking along nicely, you still need a strategy to ensure that it stays that way.
 Strategy is time well spent.

 Myth four – I don’t need strategy; I’ve already got a business plan

 False.
 A business plan is better than no plan at all, but it has its shortcomings.
-While it plays an important role in raising capital, its shelf life is too short to deal with all of the peaks and troughs that lie ahead.
-Only a meaningful strategy that is regularly implemented can deal with both the short and long-term objectives of a business, to ensure that growth ensues.
+While it plays an important role in raising capital, its shelf life is too short to deal with the peaks and troughs that lie ahead.
+Only a meaningful strategy that is regularly implemented can deal with both the short and long-term objectives of businesses wishing to scale up.

 Myth five – Brainstorming is strategy

 False.
-Brainstorming is a bunch of people spending hours in a room covered in yellow post-it-notes, who’ve convinced themselves that their day out of the office will produce the golden eggs to make their business fly.
-But while they probably got a buzz from all the coffee they’ve drunk, have they really got to grips with the issues facing their business?
-The answer, and let’s circle it in red on the flip chart, is a big fat “no”.
+Brainstorming is a bunch of people in a room covered in yellow post-it-notes, who’ve convinced themselves their day out of the office will make their business fly.
+While they probably get a buzz from all the coffee they’ve drunk, have they really got to grips with the issues facing their business?
+The answer, and let’s circle it in red on the flip chart, is ‘no’.
 Strategy is a discipline, not a free-for-all.
-It requires careful examination of the issues facing a company, usually by the business owner themselves.
+It requires careful examination of a company, usually by the business owner themselves and senior partners.
 It needs forensic examination of the numbers, to see what’s right and what’s wrong.
-If you really want a day out of the office, do it when you’ve implemented your strategy, and reaped the rewards, not beforehand.
+If you want a day out of the office, do it when you’ve implemented your strategy, not beforehand.

 Myth six – Fluff is okay

 False.
 Fluff is for navel-gazers.
-It has become all too easy nowadays to open the lexicon of business terms and come up with something that sounds like it might be quite important.
-We’ve all come across people who are fluent in jargon, trying to appear clever by rearranging the language into something strange called “business speak”.
+It’s too easy to open the lexicon of business terms and come up with something that sounds important.
+We’ve all come across people fluent in jargon, rearranging the language into ‘business speak’.
 If you want to come up with clever words, play Scrabble.
 Strategy is about coming up with clear, coherent business aims, written in plain English, that everyone in your company can understand.

 Myth seven – A goal is a strategy

 False.
-A goal is a target; it’s not the means of hitting the target.
-The goal in archery may be to hit the bull’s-eye, but the strategy to achieve this involves training, practice, and a choice of bow, arrows, and handgrip.
-That is the very reason that so few goals are attained.
-People focus on the end result- hitting the bull’s-eye, without thinking about the strategy needed to get them there.
-Yes, it’s great to have a goal; otherwise, what’s the point in getting out of bed in the morning.
-But you need strategy to give yourself a fighting chance of achieving it.
+A goal is a target, not the means of hitting the target.
+The goal in archery is to hit the bullseye, but the strategy to achieve this involves training, practice, choice of bow, arrows, hand-grip.
+That is why so few goals are attained.
+People focus on the end result, without considering the strategy needed to get them there.
+Yes, it’s great to have a goal, but you need strategy to make certain you achieve it.

 Myth eight – To succeed in business you just need to go out and win!

 False.
-This isn’t strategy it’s motivation.
-While it’s great to be fired up, raring to go, it won’t get you very far if you’re ill prepared.
-In sport you get many teams who are highly motivated.
-They bash the changing room walls before games, blast out heavy rock from ghetto blasters, high-five each other, and then go out and get well and truly beaten.
-That’s because the other team wasn’t just motivated they were prepared.
-They had better talent at their disposal, they had better tactics, and they’d done their homework on the opposition.
+This isn’t strategy, it’s motivation.
+While it’s great to be energised, it won’t get you very far if you’re ill-prepared.
+In sport you have teams who are highly motivated, who bash changing room walls before games, blast out music, high-five each other, and then go out and get well and truly beaten.
+That’s because the other team wasn’t just motivated, they were prepared.
+They had better talent at their disposal, better tactics, they’d done their homework on the opposition.
 It’s the same in business.
-The people who succeed aren’t just the ones who are fired up; they’re the ones who have a carefully defined strategy for their business, one that will help them succeed where others fail.
+Those who succeed aren’t just fired up, they have a carefully defined strategy for their business, one that will help them scale up.